bujojos11/obfuskey-front/content/2why/_index.md

 You can mitigate the first 3 by password protecting it but it won't help you if it is deleted.
 Also, if it is locally password-protected, it can be brute-forced.
 If it is remotely password protected (using 2FA and such) you can always get hacked/sim-swapped etc.

 ### 2. Digitality
 Because it is under the digital form, if anything happens you can't have a physical copy of it.
-You can't print a password-protected zip.
+You can't print a password-protected zip-file.
 I mean, you could print out every byte of the file but typing it back will be quite something.
 And if you print it out as plain text you are back to square one with a piece of paper that anyone can find and can be destroyed.

 ### 3. Storage
-If you rely on a text file inside of a zip file stored on a cloud service, you have to trust the cloud service to be there for ever and never lose your file.
-This should be seen as a third-party trust-based storage.
+If you rely on a text file inside of a zip file stored on a cloud service, you have to trust the cloud service to be there forever and never lose your file.
+In a funny twisted way, the fact that you are relying on some service to safe-guard your password-protected private-key should be seen as a third-party trust-based storage.
+If you must trust that a service/server will be up in order to get access to your seedphrase, therefor you are not totally in control of your seedphrase.

 ### 4. Security
 Trying to break a password encryption is only a matter of computing power and can be performed fully offline.
 If the password is not found in usual password-listings, the attacker would have to run all possible character combinations.
 While it is not fast, the attacker will know they have broken the encryption because the text will be readable/the hash will match.